aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Resolved an issue with slower loss convergence for GPT-2 pretraining using ZeRO1 tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Previously with Torch-NeuronX 2.1, we see slower loss convergence in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>`.
+Previously with PyTorch 2.1 (torch-neuronx), we see slower loss convergence in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>`.
 This issue is now resolved.
 Customer can now run the tutorial with the recommended flags (``NEURON_CC_FLAGS="--distribution-strategy llm-training --model-type transformer"``).

 Resolved an issue with slower loss convergence for NxD LLaMA-2 70B pretraining using ZeRO1 tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Previously with Torch-NeuronX 2.1, we see slower loss convergence in the :ref:`LLaMA-2 70B tutorial for neuronx-distributed<llama2_tp_pp_tutorial>`.
+Previously with PyTorch 2.1 (torch-neuronx), we see slower loss convergence in the :ref:`LLaMA-2 70B tutorial for neuronx-distributed<llama2_tp_pp_tutorial>`.
 This issue is now resolved.
 Customer can now run the tutorial with the recommended flags (``NEURON_CC_FLAGS="--distribution-strategy llm-training --model-type transformer"``) and turning on functionalization (``XLA_DISABLE_FUNCTIONALIZATION=0``).
 Turning on functionalization results in slightly higher device memory usage and ~11% lower in performance due to a known issue with torch-xla 2.1 (https://github.com/pytorch/xla/issues/7174).
 The higher device memory usage also limits LLaMA-2 70B tutorial to run on 16 trn1.32xlarge nodes at the minimum, and running on 8 nodes would result in out-of-memory error.
 See the :ref:`list of environment variables<>` for more information about ``XLA_DISABLE_FUNCTIONALIZATION``.

 Resolved an issue where upon a compiler error during XLA JIT execution, the framework process exits with a stack dump followed by a core dump
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^